EndCredits/local_manifests/README.md

 ```
 ### Note:

-This local_manifest is made for crdroidandroid building.If you need to compile on other custom rom,please manually change the context in 1_remove.xml.
+This local_manifest is made for dotOS building.If you need to compile on other custom rom,please manually change the context in 1_remove.xml.

 e.g. (For dotOS)